-The First-tier Tribunal can also itself decide to hold a hearing.
 Please note that barristers are not allowed to do legal aid work on a Public Access basis.
 To help you make an informed decision about whether to apply for legal aid or proceed with Public Access, you can use the legal aid eligibility calculator on the gov.uk website: https://www.gov.uk/check-legal-aid.

 You may also need advice and/or representation at short notice.
 If so, please contact the clerks: our barristers will aim to advise you and/or represent you at a hearing where possible.
 Fees we may charge fixed fees, which means that we will charge you a set amount of money for the work.

 We provide estimates based on the ranges of fixed fees for barristers at 12 Old Square.
 All fees include Exclude VAT (where applicable).
 If we charge fixed fees, these may vary depending on your needs – for example, your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a more complex case.
 If you have a particularly complex case, your fees may also be higher than estimated.

 - Daniel Matovu